 Step 7: Drafting and enacting legal instruments

-Step 8: Planning monitoring and implementation:
+Step 8: Planning monitoring and implementation

-This step involves reconvening the working group to plan and monitor implementation of the new legal instruments.
+Reconvene the working group to plan and monitor implementation of the new legal instruments.

-IFRC Disaster Law’s website is home to a plethora of disaster law resources, including regional, sub-regional and country profiles from across the world, tools and research materials developed by IFRC Disaster Law, as well as Disaster Law online trainings.
+IFRC Disaster Law’s website is home to a plethora of disaster law resources, including regional, sub-regional and country profiles from across the world, tools and research materials developed by IFRC Disaster Law, as well as Disaster Law online training.
 The website is also home to the Disaster Law Database, the world’s largest collection of materials on disaster law.